abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 ### Solution for Deployed App (Firebase App Hosting)

-If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access the database and other services.
+If you see this error in your deployed application, it means the App Hosting service account is missing permission to access the database and other services.

+#### The Easy Fix (Recommended)

-1.  **Run the Verification Script**: The easiest way to diagnose and fix this is to use the built-in script.
-Run the following command in your terminal:
+1.  **Run the Auto-Fix Script**: Open your terminal and run the following command:
     ```bash
-    npm run verify:iam
-    ```
-    This will check for missing roles.

-2.  **Run the Fix Script**: If the verification script reports missing roles, run the auto-fix command:
-    ```bash
     npm run fix:iam
     ```
-    This script will automatically grant all the necessary roles to your App Hosting service account.
+    This script will automatically detect and grant all the necessary roles to your App Hosting service account.

+2.  **Wait for Redeployment**: App Hosting will automatically redeploy your backend with the new permissions.
+This usually takes a minute or two.
+The error should then be resolved.

+#### Manual Steps (If the Script Fails)

-3.  **Manual Steps (If Needed)**: If the script fails, you can perform the steps manually:
+If the script fails, you can perform the steps manually:
     -   Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
     -   Make sure you have selected the correct project (`baitul-mal-connect`).
     -   Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
 Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.